 Start Now if You Have Not Started Already

 If you have yet to establish your sales quota for 2017 than I suggest you get started ASAP.
 You need to give yourself enough to time to plan it out and get comfortable with it.
 Most importantly, you need to get your sales managers and recruiting managers involved early in the process.
 The entire sales and recruiting management team needs to have a strong understanding of the new quota before rolling out it.
 Below is the staffing leader's guide to rolling out sales quotas

 First, you will need to sit down with each of your sales managers and recruiting managers or Branch Managers to make sure they understand the following:

 - The desired sales and recruiting behaviors the new quota is driving and encouraging

 - Why senior leadership is pushing to drive the stated desired sales and recruiting behaviors

 - How the company strategy is connected to and links to the new 2017 quota

 - How sellers and recruiters will be impacted by the new quota (this goes well beyond simply understanding the performance and activity level required to earn “X” in commissions.
 Sales managers and recruiting managers alike must understand what bad habits might need to be eliminated and what new (positive) behaviors need to be fully adopted in order to capitalize on the new quota)

 - They must understand and be prepared for common questions and objections during roll out.
-I suggest each manager role-play the communication and roll out of their new quota to their reps and recruiters.
+I suggest each manager role-play the communication and roll out of their new sales quota to their reps and recruiters.
 This gives managers the opportunity to communicate it exactly the way they will communicate it during the real roll out.
-It also gives managers the opportunity to practice answering the curve-ball questions they will most surely hear from their team and address objections.
+It also gives managers the opportunity to practice answering the curve-ball questions they will most likely hear from their team and address objections.

 - The potential impact on morale and the risks placed on team members